an3l/mariadb.org-tools/anel/semisync-blog/semisync-blog.md

 ```

 ## <a name='Semi-syncdemoexamplewithcontainers'></a>5.
 Semi-sync demo example with containers
-- In this example we will be using stateless application, just as a proof of concept.
-LINK todo
+- In this example we will be using stateless application, just as a proof of concept. @TODO (push to https://github.com/MariaDB/mariadb.org-tools/tree/master/anel after review of blog post)
-- If statefull example is needed, consider using persistent volumes as I explained in this example.LINK todo
+- If statefull example is needed, consider using persistent volumes as I explained in this example.LINK @TODO (push to https://github.com/MariaDB/mariadb.org-tools/tree/master/anel with statefull example, after review of blog post)
 - We will be using GTIDs, that are enabled automatically.
   This way replication will start at the position of the last GTID replicated to replica (seen from `gtid_slave_pos` system variable).